pavlovic265/go-fetch/README.md

-# Go Errro
+# Go Error

-Wrapper around fetch API to handle errors similar like go lang go lang way
+Wrapper around fetch API to handle data and errors, errors are handled similar to go lang as it was used for inspiration

 ## Usage/Examples